Species distribution: Clumped

 Clumped distribution, also called aggregated distribution, clumped dispersion or patchiness, is the most common type of dispersion found in nature.
 In clumped distribution, the distance between neighboring individuals is minimized.
 This type of distribution is found in environments that are characterized by patchy resources.
-Animals need certain resources to survive, and when these resources become rare during certain parts of the year animals tend to “clump” together around these crucial resources.
+Animals need certain resources to survive, and when these resources become rare during certain parts of the year animals tend to "clump" together around these crucial resources.
 Individuals might be clustered together in an area due to social factors such as selfish herds and family groups.
 Organisms that usually serve as prey form clumped distributions in areas where they can hide and detect predators easily.

 Other causes of clumped distributions are the inability of offspring to independently move from their habitat.
 This is seen in juvenile animals that are immobile and strongly dependent upon parental care.
 For example, the bald eagle's nest of eaglets exhibits a clumped species distribution because all the offspring are in a small subset of a survey area before they learn to fly.
 Clumped distribution can be beneficial to the individuals in that group.
 However, in some herbivore cases, such as cows and wildebeests, the vegetation around them can suffer, especially if animals target one plant in particular.

 Clumped distribution in species acts as a mechanism against predation as well as an efficient mechanism to trap or corner prey.
 African wild dogs, Lycaon pictus, use the technique of communal hunting to increase their success rate at catching prey.
 Studies have shown that larger packs of African wild dogs tend to have a greater number of successful kills.
 A prime example of clumped distribution due to patchy resources is the wildlife in Africa during the dry season; lions, hyenas, giraffes, elephants, gazelles, and many more animals are clumped by small water sources that are present in the severe dry season.
 It has also been observed that extinct and threatened species are more likely to be clumped in their distribution on a phylogeny.
 The reasoning behind this is that they share traits that increase vulnerability to extinction because related taxa are often located within the same broad geographical or habitat types where human-induced threats are concentrated.
-Using recently developed complete phylogenies for mammalian carnivores and primates it has been shown that the majority of instances threatened species are far from randomly distributed among taxa and phylogenetic clades and display clumped distribution.
+Using recently developed complete phylogenies for mammalian carnivores and primates it has been shown that in the majority of instances threatened species are far from randomly distributed among taxa and phylogenetic clades and display clumped distribution.

 A contiguous distribution is one in which individuals are closer together than they would be if they were randomly or evenly distributed, i.e., it is clumped distribution with a single clump.